 Rome is worth visiting not only because of its attractions, but also its food.
 For an unforgettable experience look for the best restaurants in Rome and eat your way through the city.

 Once in Rome, you might want to go a bit South and explore beautiful Naples.
 Find out more about where to stay in Naples here.
+And a bit further is the Amalfi Coast, you can easily travel from Naples to Positano for a day trip.

 Saint Mark’s Square: one of the best places to start your adventures in Venice is in Saint Mark’s Square.
 This famous piazza has been the site of many important historical events.
 From here, you can find your way to many of Venice’s top attractions, including Saint Mark’s Basilica and Doge’s Palace.
 It’s also a wonderful place to simply get lost and wander around.
 As it’s a site that holds so many beautiful works of architecture it can keep you entertained for hours.